3briank/aws-cdk-lambda-dynamodb/README.md

 npm install && npm install --prefix layers/aws-sdk/nodejs
 ```

-3. Create the CloudFormation stack using and deploy it using CDK
+3. Create the CloudFormation stack and deploy it using CDK

 ```
 cdk deploy